start-jsk/telemba/README.md

-roomba-telepresence
+Telemba
 ===================

-world's cheapest telepresence robot project
+Telemba is the world's cheapest telepresence robot.